The Protocols of the Elders of Zion: Nazi Germany

-Post–World War II
+Post–World War II usage

 Middle East

 Neither governments nor political leaders in most parts of the world have referred to the Protocols since World War II.
-The exception to this is the Middle East, where a large number of Arab and Muslim regimes and leaders have endorsed them as authentic, including endorsements from Presidents Gamal Abdel Nasser and Anwar Sadat of Egypt, President Abdul Salam Arif of Iraq, King Faisal of Saudi Arabia, and Colonel Muammar al-Gaddafi of Libya.
+The exception to this is the Middle East, where several regimes and leaders have endorsed them as authentic, including endorsements from Presidents Gamal Abdel Nasser and Anwar Sadat of Egypt, President Abdul Salam Arif of Iraq, King Faisal of Saudi Arabia, and Colonel Muammar al-Gaddafi of Libya.
 A translation made by an Arab Christian appeared in Cairo in 1927 or 1928, this time as a book.
 The first translation by an Arab Muslim was also published in Cairo, but only in 1951.

+The Protocols circulated in the Middle East in the early years of the Cold War, and have exerted influence on literature.
+Between 1965 and 1967 alone, approximately 50 Arabic-language books on political subjects were either based on the Protocols or quoted from them.

-The 1988 charter of Hamas, a Palestinian Islamist group, stated that the Protocols embodies the plan of the Zionists.
-The reference was removed in the new covenant issued in 2017.
+The 1988 charter of Hamas stated that the Protocols embodied the "plan of the Zionists;" The reference was removed in the new covenant issued in 2017.
+In 2005, it was reported that the Palestinian Authority was referring to the Protocols in a textbook for 10th grade students; after media exposure, the PA issued a revised edition of the textbook that does not include references to the Protocols.

 Recent endorsements in the 21st century have been made by the Grand Mufti of Jerusalem, Sheikh Ekrima Sa'id Sabri, and the education ministry of Saudi Arabia.
-The Palestinian Solidarity Committee of South Africa distributed copies of the Protocols at the World Conference against Racism 2001.
-The book was sold during the conference in an exhibition tent set up for the distribution of antiracist literature.
+In 2001–2002, Arab Radio and Television produced a 30-part television miniseries entitled Horseman Without a Horse, starring prominent Egyptian actor Mohamed Sobhi, which contains dramatizations of the Protocols.
+The United States and Israel criticized Egypt for airing the program.
+Ash-Shatat (Arabic: الشتات The Diaspora) is a 29-part Syrian television series produced in 2003 by a private Syrian film company and was based in part on the Protocols.
+Syrian national television declined to air the program.
+Ash-Shatat was shown on Lebanon's Al-Manar, before being dropped.
+The series was shown in Iran in 2004, and in Jordan during October 2005 on Al-Mamnou, a Jordanian satellite network.

-However, figures within the region have publicly asserted that The Protocols of the Elders of Zion is a forgery such as former Grand Mufti of Egypt Ali Gomaa, who made an official court complaint concerning a publisher who falsely put his name on an introduction to its Arabic translation.
+Former Grand Mufti of Egypt, Ali Gomaa, asserted that the Protocols was a forgery, having made an official court complaint concerning a publisher who falsely put his name on an introduction to its Arabic translation.